dladd/pyFormex/sphinx/bumpix.rst

 What is BuMPix
 ==============

-`Bumpix Live` is a fully featured Linux system including pyFormex that can be run from a single removable medium such as a CD or a USB key.
+`Bumpix Live` is a fully featured GNU/Linux system including pyFormex that can be run from a single removable medium such as a CD or a USB key.
 BuMPix is still an experimental project, but new versions are already produced at regular intervals.
-While those are primarily intended for our students, the install images are made available for download on the `Bumpix Live Linux`_ FTP server, so that anyone can use them.
+While those are primarily intended for our students, the install images are made available for download on the `Bumpix Live GNU/Linux`_ FTP server, so that anyone can use them.

-All you need to use the `Bumpix Live Linux`_ is some proper PC
+All you need to use the `Bumpix Live GNU/Linux`_ is some proper PC
 hardware: the system boots and runs from the removable medium and leaves everything that is installed on the hard disk of the computer untouched.